Planning a trip to Thailand? There have been some major changes recently that’ll impact your visit.

 PromptPay is everywhere in Thailand.
 Street food vendors, taxi drivers, massage shops, everyone uses those QR codes for payment.

-But here’s the thing: this system was designed for Thai bank account holders only.
+But here is the thing.
+This system was designed for Thai bank account holders only.
 Tourists could only watch locals pay instantly while they fumbled for cash.

-That’s finally changed.
-Thailand has now opened up their cashless payment system to international visitors through two new methods.
+That has finally changed.
+Thailand has opened up its cashless payment system to international visitors, and there are a couple of ways in.

 - Alipay